-Russia’s energy sector plays an essential role for the Russian economy, its energy security and global hydrocarbon supplies.
-Russia holds among the world’s largest resources of gas, oil and coal.
-Its liquids production has reached historical highs, yet major additional upstream investments and technology upgrades will be needed to sustain these levels in the long term.
-Its gas production is also at high levels, with Gazprom being the dominant producer, and with other companies now taking significant roles.
-Since the last IEA review of Russia’s energy policies in 2002, the power sector has also liberalised considerably.
+Russia maintains its position as one of the most important energy players globally, continuing its essential role in global energy supply and holds among the world’s largest resources of gas, oil and coal.
+Its liquids production has reached historical highs in 2014, yet major additional upstream investments and technology upgrades will be needed to sustain these levels in the medium to long term.